cycloidio/inframap/README.md

 The important subcommands are:

 * `generate`: Which generates the Graph from Stdin or File.
-* `pruen`: Which removes all the not needed information fro the State or HCL so it can be shared without any security concern
+* `pruen`: Which removes all the not needed information from the State or HCL so it can be shared without any security concern

 ### Example